zerogamma/kentech/README.md

 To start the app you can use:
 The function createPurchase(n) will try to simulate the transaction. (n is the number of transanctions.)
-Or (actor ! "restock") this will refresh the stock of the groceries.
+(actor ! "restock") this will refresh the stock of the groceries.
+The App have RemoteActor the address will be akka.tcp://SupplyChain@127.0.0.1:5150

 Other thing that can be change is the amount of actors (provider, store, cashiers, groceries) this settings are in the application.conf